 Stay in contact with your American Shorthair Breeders

-So, please, stay in contact with your American Shorthair breeder.
+So, please, stay in contact and show your responsibility to your American Shorthair breeders.
 Send photos occasionally.
 Send a quick note to let them know how the baby is doing, please, this is how we know our baby is doing well and is having the life it deserves.
 Let him or her share in your cat’s joys and frustrations.
 Let them be a shoulder for you.
 Let them provide a listening ear and support.
 And please, please, please, let them know where your cat is, and if you can’t keep it, please let them be involved in any placements that may need to occur.